SintraWorks/QueuedAlertPresenter/ReadMe.md

 You can call addAlert() from any thread.
 See scheduleAlertsMultiThreaded() in ViewController.swift for an example.

+###Integration

+To use QueuedAlertPresenter simply drag the files QueuedAlertPresenter.swift and UIViewController+Helpers.swift into your project.

 ###Requirements

 | Compile Time  | Runtime       |